-If you start a GS session off-campus, you need to get Google Scholar to direct you to the Library's subscriptions.
-The instructions below will show you how.
+If you start a research session from off-campus, you need to set up Google Scholar to direct you to HKBU Library's subscriptions.
+The instructions below show how to do this.

 Five steps to enable Library links in Google Scholar from your own computer:

 2. Select "Settings":

 3. In the settings menu, clink on "Library Links":

 5. Select "Hong Kong Baptist University Library (Alma) - Check fulltext@HKBU ALMA", and then click save:

 After completing the above one-time procedure, you will see an HKBU Library link appear next to Google Scholar search results where the full text is available from the Library.
 Click the link to access the full text - you will need to login with your HKBU SSOid in the same way as other cases when you access the Library's e-resources from off-campus:

 Contact Information |

 Location Map |